marcus-crane/utf9k/README.md

 I recommend using [yarn](https://yarnpkg.com/) as a package manager but npm works fine.

+You'll also need to install [Overmind](https://github.com/DarthSim/overmind) as I use a `Procfile` to run both the Tailwind JIT dev server and the Hugo dev server at the same time with one command.

-Once you've got both of those set up, running `yarn start` will do everything required to start up a local server.
+Once you've got all of that set up, running `yarn start` will do everything required to start up a local server.

 You should be able to access the development version of the site at http://localhost:1313